-The 2019 World Championships in Snowboarding, Freeskiing and Freestyle will be conducted February 1-10, 2019 in Wasatch Mountains of Utah in the town of Park City and Solitude, Utah.
+The 2019 World Championships in Snowboard, Freestyle and Freeski will be conducted February 1-10, 2019 on the Wasatch Mountains of Utah in the town of Park City and Solitude, Utah.

 All three resorts will develop their own unique elements to celebrate the competitions that they respectively host and these unique elements will thus contribute to a greater celebration of the World Championships.
 Never before have all of these sports come together in such an historic location.

 Ski and Snowboard Racing at Solitude Mountain Resort